LankeyBoard/RulesGraph/generalRules.md

 slug: BASIC-ATTACK

 Attack with one of your proficient weapons or magic.
-You deal your Base Damage.
+If you hit, deal your Base Damage.

 ### Careful Attack

 slug: CAREFUL-ATTACK

 Attack with one of your proficient weapons or magic.
-You deal half your Base Damage.
+If you hit, deal half your Base Damage.
 A Miss or Clash does not trigger Clash Actions for the target.

 ### Defend

 slug: DEFEND

-Add +2 to your Armor and Counter.
+Add +3 to your Armor and Counter.

 ### Hide